Asbestos Legal Rights & Asbestos Exposure

-If you've sustained an asbestos-related work injury, you may have a right to sue for damages.
-An asbestos lawyer can help you file a lawsuit if you are suffering from mesothelioma or other work related asbestos diseases.
-This is true regardless of whether the injury or illness in question was caused directly (in the case of a job which involved working with toxic materials) or indirectly (such a substance was present in the workplace, such as an office or classroom).
+If you've been diagnosed with an asbestos-related disease such as mesothelioma, you may have a right to sue for damages.
+An asbestos lawyer can help you file a lawsuit if you are suffering from mesothelioma or other diseases caused by asbestos exposure.

 A Brief History of Asbestos

 The use of asbestos predates the Industrial Age.
-The ancient Egyptians incorporated asbestos fibers into the funeral shrouds in which they entombed their deceased pharaohs.
-In the Hellenic world of the Roman Empire, asbestos was used in the creation of "everlasting wicks" used in oil burning.
+The ancient Egyptians incorporated asbestos fibers into the funeral shrouds of their deceased pharaohs.
+In the world of the Roman Empire, asbestos could be found in the "everlasting wicks" used in oil burning lamps.

-The toxicity of asbestos was becoming apparent to the general public by the 1960's, although scientists had actually been issuing warnings about its hazards in scholarly journals dating back to the late 1930s (it is estimated that asbestos exposure in the shipyards during World War II ultimately resulted in nearly as many deaths by Navy veterans as combat injuries).
-Nonetheless, in the name of maintaining profits and externalizing costs, some large corporations withheld this information from the public.
+By the 1960s, the toxicity of asbestos had become apparent to the general public although some scientists had actually been warning about its hazards in scholarly journals dating back to the late 1930s.
+Indeed, it is estimated that asbestos exposure in the shipyards during World War II ultimately caused the deaths of nearly as many Navy veterans as combat injuries did.
+Nonetheless, in the name of maintaining profits and externalizing costs, some large corporations withheld this information about the dangers of asbestos from the public.

 Ultimately, this information could not be concealed.
-Because of the determination of a small number of attorneys, these corporations finally started to be held accountable when the first asbestos-related lawsuit was filed in 1966 (Tomplait v.
+These corporations finally started to be held accountable when the first asbestos-related lawsuit was filed in 1966 (Tomplait v.
 Johns-Manville, et. al.).

 Your Rights Under Current Law

-When you file a lawsuit against an asbestos manufacturer, it will be one of two types, depending on whether you are filing the suit as the victim, or a family member suing on behalf of someone who has died from an asbestos-related condition.
+The type of lawsuit you may file against an asbestos manufacturer will depend on whether you are filing the suit as the victim, or as a family member who is suing on behalf of someone who has died from mesothelioma or another asbestos-related disease.

 Living victims file a personal injury claim.
-The damages that you may receive under such a claim may include compensation for medical costs, loss of income, and pain and suffering.
-In addition, a judge or jury may add punitive damages above that (although some corporate lobbyists in Washington D.C. have been writing legislation which would place more and more restrictions on punitive damages).
+The damages that you may receive under such a claim could include compensation for medical costs, loss of income, and pain and suffering.
+In addition, a judge or jury may add punitive damages.

-Family members of the decedent (sometimes known as survivors) may be able to file a wrongful death suit.
-Although laws and procedures differ from that of a personal injury claim, the plaintiffs are seeking the same remedy.
+Family members of a deceased asbestos exposure victim may be able to file a wrongful death suit.
+Although the laws and procedures involved differ from those associated with a personal injury claim, the plaintiffs are seeking the same remedy.

-Something you may hear about is the statute of limitations.
-This is the period of time within which you must file your claim, or lawsuit; otherwise, your right to sue is forfeit.
-Even if that time has expired, you may still be able to make claims against trusts that have been established to compensate victims of asbestos.
-In the case of malignant mesothelioma or asbestosis, this period varies considerably from one state to the next.
-It's best not to wait before taking legal action; file your complaint as soon as possible after your diagnosis has been confirmed.
+You may have heard that there is a statute of limitations for filing a claim.
+This is the period of time you have to file your claim, or lawsuit; otherwise, your right to sue is forfeit.
+Even if that time has expired, you may still be able to file a claim against the trusts that have been established to compensate victims of asbestos exposure.
+In the case of malignant mesothelioma, this period varies considerably from one state to the next.
+So it's best to file your complaint as soon as possible after your diagnosis

-Keep in mind that symptoms of mesothelioma can take years and even decades to appear.
-Many shipyard workers employed during the Second World War were not diagnosed with asbestos cancer until the 1980s.
+Keep in mind that symptoms of mesothelioma can take decades to appear.
+Many shipyard workers employed during World War II were not diagnosed with asbestos cancer until the 1980s.

-You and your attorney will need to gather a great deal of information, part of which establishes the manufacturer of the asbestos and whether or not your former employer was aware of the dangers involved.
-You and your attorney have the legal right to request, receive and examine this evidence.
+To file a claim, you and your attorney will need to gather the information that establishes who manufactured the asbestos-containing products that led to your exposure and subsequent mesothelioma diagnosis.
+You and your attorney have the legal right to request, receive, and examine this evidence.

 Rights vary from state to state.
-Your damages may include - but may not be limited to - compensation for medical bills, related expenses such as travel, loss of income, and legal expenses.
-The last issue is important, although if your attorney takes your case on contingency, i.e., on a percentage basis, s/he may take this into consideration when calculating the amount of damages.
+Your damages may include but may not be limited to: compensation for medical bills, related expenses such as travel, and loss of income.

-Finally, if you are among the fortunate people who have not yet, to the best of their knowledge, been exposed to harmful concentrations of asbestos, understand that that workers have the right to a reasonably safe workplace as well as protective equipment and proper training in handling such materials when necessary.
-If you are planning to purchase an older or vintage home, you also may have the right to have the home inspected for asbestos, and negotiate with the seller to remove the asbestos before finalizing the sale.
+If you are planning to purchase an older or vintage home, you also may have the right to have the home inspected for asbestos and to negotiate with the seller to remove the asbestos from the home before finalizing the sale.